Reviewing strings in Firefox desktop

 A good next step to check for issues is to run compare-locales against a localization repository frequently updated (Italian and French are good examples).

-Both are really long commands, so it’s convenient to create Bash aliases in ~/.bash_profile for them, e.g.
+Because the command is quite long, it’s convenient to create a Bash aliases in ~/.bash_profile for it, e.g.

-Let’s start with the output of compare-locales against gecko-strings-quarantine: most of the time, it should only report missing strings.
-There will be obsolete strings only if a string was removed, which is a rare event in cross-channel.
+Reviewing the output of compare-locales against the update branch of firefox-l10n-source: most of the time, it should only report missing strings.
+There will be obsolete strings only if a string was removed, which is a rare event.

 For example, this is the output for a fully localized locale.